Thanks for visiting my website!

 * I have a unique Podcast called Witch Hunt - history told in music, song, and story that tells the story of the Salem Witch Trials.
 It is in the style of an old-time radio show with an art-rock twist and combines my love of history and music.
 I narrate the story with original music and songs.
 This idea originally began as a live theatrical rock opera concept and hopefully will be presented that way someday.

 * Back in the spring of 2021 I played bass on an album of all original music written by my good friend Tor Krautter, The Rev Tor Band's "Snake Oil".
 Recorded at the Egremont Barn in The Berkshires (also one of my favorite venues to play), it's a great album full of killer tunes and incredible playing.
 I also have to say that recording engineer Frank Kennedy got some seriously great bass tones on this album!

-* Throughout 2020 while hunkering down during Covid I remotely recorded bass tracks for the legendary Dave Brunyak (Pink Talking Fish/The Phreaks).
-He has a new band called Scoby and they're playing these tunes out on the road, the new album, called "Afterlife" is amazing, full of guitar tone glory and a very cool set of diverse tunes that Dave wrote.
+* In 2020 while hunkering down during Covid I remotely recorded bass tracks for Dave Brunyak's (Pink Talking Fish/The Phreaks) album "Afterlife" which is amazing, full of guitar tone glory and a set of diverse tunes that Dave wrote.